- Create a basic experiment plan for a single test

-This Test Idea Worksheet can also help you visualize your experiment.
+This Test Idea Worksheet below can also help you visualize your experiment:

 Use this basic plan to manage the project and set expectations for external stakeholders.
 The 5Ws + How to establish the fundamental intentions of the proposed test for developers and designers who help you execute the plan.
 Provide all details needed to build and QA the experiment.

 The plan also standardizes your testing practice and streamlines the approval process with stakeholders outside of your team.
 Create a list of all QA visitor use cases or all the ways that a visitor arrives or navigates through the experiment along with the expected result.
 Your QA team will use this list to evaluate the experiment before launch.